 To check your internet connection speed, we recommend connecting to your router with an Ethernet cable and then going to speedtest.net.
 Click the green Begin Test button in the middle, just like the picture below to start the speed test.

 We recommend doing this over an Ethernet cable because it will give you a true result of what speed you should be receiving.
 Doing this over WiFi can be affected by interference.
-For help improving your WiFi connection, see our guide.
+To make the most of your Wi-Fi, click here.

 Running the speed test will tell you your download speed, upload speed which you can compare to the minimum and maximum speed we quote for your area on the speed checker.